19th-century Catholic periodical literature: 19th-century England

-Two other notable periodicals were founded in the forties.
-"The Tablet" was a sixpenny paper, reduced to five pence, on the abolition of the newspaper stamp duty.
-Its price put it beyond the reach of tens of thousands of Catholic workers.
-To supply them with a penny magazine Mr. Bradley in 1846 founded The Lamp.
-It gave much of its space to Catholic fiction, descriptive articles, and the like, and ventured on an occasional illustration, a portrait or a picture of a new church; but it also supplied news and reported in full Wiseman's lectures and other notable Catholic utterances.
-For years it struggled with lack of capital, and for a while Bradley edited his paper from his room in the debtors' prison at York.
-His name deserves honourable record as the pioneer of the popular Catholic Press.
-The other paper, The Rambler, of which the first issue appeared on 1 January 1848, was intended to be a review of literature, art, and science.
+In 1846, Bradley founded The Lamp, a penny magazine whose price was intended to make it accessible to Catholics who could not afford the five-cent Tablet.
+It featured Catholic fiction, essays, news, and lectures by Wiseman, among other similar topics.
+The paper struggled financially, and Bradley spent some time in the debtors' prison at York, where he continued to act as editor.

+The first issue of The Rambler appeared on 1 January 1848.
+It was intended to be a review of literature, art, and science.
 In 1859, Lord Acton, who had then just returned from the Continent, succeeded Newman in the editorship.
 The price, sixpence, limited its public and in 1862 it became a quarterly under the title of "The Home and Foreign Review".
 In its last years this review was a source of trouble and disedification, and its sale, which dwindled yearly, was largely among Anglicans and other non-Catholics.